Chun-Liu93/Portfolio/README.md

 ## About Me

-I'm Artemis, a passionate software engineer who recently start this year in developing web and mobile applications.
+I'm Chun Liu, a passionate software engineer who recently start this year in developing web and mobile applications.
 I enjoy video games, working out, and coding!
 I'm known for my strong work ethic and dedication to creating efficient, user-friendly solutions.

 ## Projects